macdougt/ML-Notes/README.md

 ### Transformer

 A transformer is a deep learning model that adopts the mechanism of attention, weighing the influence of different parts of the input data.
+It handles  sequential input data but does not require that the data be processed in order

 #### Attention

-*Attention* is a technique that mimics cognitive attention.
+[*Attention*](https://en.wikipedia.org/wiki/Attention_(machine_learning)) is a technique that mimics cognitive attention.
 The effect enhances the important parts of the input data and fades out the rest -- the thought being that the network should devote more computing power on that small but important part of the data.

 Types of attention